-So off we went, first through the grove called the Le Bosquet des Trois-Fontaines (Grove of the Tree Fountains), which we read Louis XIV himself wanted to take credit for designing, instead of landscape architect André Le Nôtre.
+So off we went, first through the grove called the Le Bosquet des Trois-Fontaines (External link) (Grove of the Tree Fountains), which we read Louis XIV himself wanted to take credit for designing, instead of landscape architect André Le Nôtre.
 On old maps it’s written as the King’s idea.
 Cheeky!

 Suddenly, we were ravenous!
 I’d booked a table at Michelin-starred La Table du 11, so we headed there.
 My girlfriend was impressed!
 The lunch menu was incredible: scallops with fennel and clementine.
 The dinner menu with lobster and Jerusalem artichoke looked just as tempting.

 To work off lunch, we took a look at the trompe l’oeil paintings around Versailles, a fascinating reminder of the art of the 17th and 18th centuries.
 The letterbox at the Hôtel des Postes, the 18th century-style ‘shops’ on Rue Mazière and the faux windows at 22 Rue de Satory were our favourites.

 Then it struck us: we were too tired to visit the palace!
 And we didn’t want to leave Versailles without seeing it… so we decided to see if there was a room available in town.
 Luckily, Le Versailles right near the Château had space for us.
 The place made us feel like royalty ourselves, with its wall-size paintings of the Hall of Mirrors and Marie-Antoinette.